 Remedies and elixirs based on bitter spices and herbs can be traced back to the middle ages.
-Bitters have played an important role in monastic medicine as a means of preserving good health over a long life.
+Healthy bitters have played an important role in monastic medicine as a means of preserving good health over a long life.
 The ancient Swiss physician, Paracelsus (1493-1541) developed a bitter formula, which he called “Ad Longam Vitam” (the life-extending elixir) containing several bitter spices and herbs, including gentian root and angelica.

 “What is bitter to the mouth is healthy to the stomach.” – Old German Adage